Shipping in Virginia

 Source: US Army Corps of Engineers, IMG_4644 and IMG_4624

-Wooden batteaux and gundalows were used to transport freight down Virginia's rivers to ports that were accessible to ships sailing across the Atlantic Ocean.
+As colonists moved westward beyond the Fall Line, they used wooden batteaux and gundalows to transport freight down Virginia's rivers to ports that were accessible to ships sailing across the Atlantic Ocean.
 Tobacco, corn and wheat could be packed into barrels and loaded on a batteau which could navigate shallow water and rapids in the Roanoke and James rivers.
 Lead "pigs" were transported down the Shenandoah River to the Chesapeake and Ohio Canal at Harpers Ferry and, later, to the Manassas Gap Railroad at Front Royal.

 a batteau could navigate through shallow water and rapids